Why do people so often

 which has more influence than the left due to its wealth.

-Assuming democracy is working (which of course it is not), it follows
+Assuming democracy is working (which unfortunately it is not), it

-that the left and right have different strategies, and the
+that the left and right have different political strategies, and the

 difference is not what is normally thought or stated: